caunt/Void/README.md

 ## Proxy

 **Description:**
 Void Proxy is a Minecraft proxy, akin to Velocity or BungeeCord.
-It forwards players between backend servers, supporting versions 1.7.2 to 1.20.4.
-Forge support extends to 1.20.1, with plans for newer versions.
+It forwards players between backend servers, supporting versions 1.7.2 to 1.20.4

 **Goals:**
 - Redirect players between any servers, including Forge.